Tiphereth-A/CP-lib/.verify-helper/docs/index.md

 - Check Time/memory limits (tests GitHub Action may takes ~3x more times than local)

 **Q: PDF generation is slow**
-A: This is normal for large documents.
-Use `--no-run-usage` to skip usage compilation:
+A: This is normal for large LaTeX documents, the expected time used in PDF generation is about 6 minutes in GitHub Action.
+You can use `--no-run-usage` to skip usage compilation:

 ```bash
 python manager.py run --no-run-usage